 Arkansans for Animals, Inc. (AFA) is a non-profit organization dedicated to helping Arkansas' animals through public and professional education, legislation and low-cost services to address the homeless pet population and reduce euthanasia in our shelters.

-AFA is also the state's largest provider of affordable and accessible care through our two spay/neuter programs, the Mobile Animal Surgical Hospital (MASH) and Operation SaVE (Sterilization and Vaccination Effort) which provide high quality sterilizations and wellness services for the pets of Arkansans, sheltered animals and community cats.
+AFA is also the state's largest provider of affordable and accessible care through our spay/neuter programs such as our Operation SaVE (Sterilization and Vaccination Effort) which provide high quality sterilizations and wellness services for the pets of Arkansans, sheltered animals and community cats.
 Our programs have provided over 130,000 pets with services since 1996.

 We believe that every pet needs and deserves high-quality veterinary care to keep them healthy and happy for their entire lives.
 But we know that sometimes spay/neuter procedures and basic care like vaccinations and flea and heartworm prevention are financially out of reach and inaccessible in some communities.
 We're here to change that.